SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 We will answer that question sometime soon.
 For now, ask us in the Slack #assembly-line channel.

 <!--
-If we want to talk about more than one "user", we can say which user we mean - the first one, the second one, the third one, and so on.
+If we want to talk about more than one "plaintiff", we can say which plaintiff we mean - the first one, the second one, the third one, and so on.

 Label to use in the PDF | When to use it
 ------------------------|-----------------------------------
-`user1_name_first` | Label for a field that asks for the first user's first name `user2_name_first` | Label for a field that asks for the second user's first name
+`plaintiff1_name_first` | Label for a field that asks for the first plaintiff's first name `plaintiff2_name_first` | Label for a field that asks for the second plaintiff's first name

 And so on.
-For example, you might use `user2` for the spouse.
+For example, you might use `plaintiff2` for the spouse.

-Each of those "users" can have any of the values that were described above.
-Here's an example of some fields a second user might be filling in.
+Each of those "plaintiffs" can have any of the values that were described above.
+Here's an example of some fields a second plaintiff might be filling in.

 Label to use in the PDF | When to use it
 ------------------------|-----------------------------------
-`user2_name_first` | Label for a field that asks for the second user's first name `user2_name_middle` | Label for a field that asks for the second user's middle name `user2_name_last` | Label for a field that asks for the second user's last name `user2_name_suffix` | Label for a field that asks for the suffix of the second user's name `user2_gender` | Label for a text field asking for the second user to write in their gender `user2_gender_male` | Label for a checkbox for a "male" gender choice `user2_gender_female` | Label for a checkbox for a "female" gender choice `user2_gender_other` | Label for a checkbox for an "other" gender choice `user2_birthdate` | Label for a single field for the second user's date of birth `user2_signature` | Label for a single field for the second user's signature
+`plaintiff2_name_first` | Label for a field that asks for the second plaintiff's first name `plaintiff2_name_middle` | Label for a field that asks for the second plaintiff's middle name `plaintiff2_name_last` | Label for a field that asks for the second plaintiff's last name `plaintiff2_name_suffix` | Label for a field that asks for the suffix of the second plaintiff's name `plaintiff2_gender` | Label for a text field asking for the second plaintiff to write in their gender `plaintiff2_gender_male` | Label for a checkbox for a "male" gender choice `plaintiff2_gender_female` | Label for a checkbox for a "female" gender choice `plaintiff2_gender_other` | Label for a checkbox for an "other" gender choice `plaintiff2_birthdate` | Label for a single field for the second plaintiff's date of birth `plaintiff2_signature` | Label for a single field for the second plaintiff's signature

 And so on... |